leelakolar/opensource.guide/_articles/how-to-contribute.md

 A project also has documentation.
 These files are usually listed in the top level of a repository.

-* **LICENSE:** By definition, every open source project must have an [open source license](https://choosealicense.com).
+* **LICENSE:** By definition, every open source project must have an open source license (https://choosealicense.com).
 If the project does not have a license, it is not open source.
 * **README:** The README is the instruction manual that welcomes new community members to the project.
 It explains why the project is useful and how to get started.
 * **CONTRIBUTING:** Whereas READMEs help people _use_ the project, contributing docs help people _contribute_ to the project.
 It explains what types of contributions are needed and how the process works.
 While not every project has a CONTRIBUTING file, its presence signals that this is a welcoming project to contribute to.
 * **CODE_OF_CONDUCT:** The code of conduct sets ground rules for participants' behavior associated and helps to facilitate a friendly, welcoming environment.
 While not every project has a CODE_OF_CONDUCT file, its presence signals that this is a welcoming project to contribute to.